Shisunlel/finalProject/README.md

 cp .env.bak .env
 ```

-> You might need to set up your own database / modified config file
+> You might need to set up your own database / modified config file in .env and config/database

 ```
 composer update / composer install